Azure/ADX-in-a-Day-Lab2/README.md

 - [bin()](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/binfunction)
 - [tolong()](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/tolongfunction)

-Part 2: Calculate the average size of data ingested per hour by the node 'Engine000000000378'.
+Part 2: Calculate the average size of data ingested per 30 min by the node 'Engine000000000378'.
 Use Component as 'INGESTOR_EXECUTER'.
 File size is available in the 'Properties' column.
-Extract the size from the Properties column to perform arithmetic calculations on it.
 Render it as a timechart.

 Hint 1: Use 'extend' operator to create a calculated/derived column<br>
 Hint 2: Think about the datatype of the calculated column.
 Use 'tolong()'.<br>